 - Care Focused on You: Our team takes into consideration your physical, emotional, and cognitive needs.
 We work with you and your loved ones to ensure your treatment plan benefits you.
 Learn more about treating memory disorders.

 - Innovative Treatments: Our status as an academic medical center means you have opportunities to participate in clinical trials.
 Participants may be able to try new therapies designed to slow or stop disease progression or improve symptoms.
+Multiple studies are available for the research of mild cognitive impairment and Alzheimer’s disease including observational studies and clinical drug trials.

 - Convenience: In addition to our main campus in downtown Charleston, we also provide care at our Mount Pleasant and West Ashley clinics.